Beyond leading twist: $\rho$ meson decay constants and distribution amplitudes in a self-consistent light-front quark model: Decay constants

-In this work, we demonstrate that Eq.~\eqref{eq:fAfS} also holds within our LFQM framework.
-To ensure consistency with the BT construction, the physical mass $M$ in $\alpha$ must be replaced by the invariant mass $M_0$, and the replacement must be applied within the integrals.
+To verify this consistency explicitly, we demonstrate that Eq.~\eqref{eq:fAfS} also holds within our LFQM framework.
+To maintain consistency with the BT construction, the physical mass $M$ in $\alpha$ must be replaced by the invariant mass $M_0$, and this replacement must be applied within the integrals.
 Thus, Eq.~\eqref{eq:fAfS} becomes, in our LFQM:

 We define

 and